 - Emotion icons (emojis).
 This feature is tremendously popular among millennials and social network enthusiasts and has become an essential part of messengers.
 Due to their popularity, emoticon and sticker packs are the excellent option for monetization that does not annoy the customers, unlike the ads.

 - Group chat functionality (“Chat rooms”).
 By default, all members of a group have equal rights to post messages, add or remove users.
-These conditions may be altered, for example, to include a group chat moderator or to make a group invisible to non-members.
+These conditions may be altered if you want to make a messaging app of your own, for example, to include a group chat moderator or to make a group invisible to non-members.

 - Voice calls.
 A smartphone-oriented messenger has all the technical possibilities to offer voice calls in addition to text chats.